When it comes to sensitive healthcare services, the typical consumer experience is inconvenient, expensive and uncomfortable.

 The pandemic has also shifted a lot of attention to telehealth services, and the co-founders believe that the demand for this sector will continue to grow post-COVID-19.

-“Telemedicine as a whole allows more people to take control of their health and wellness, something that might have been out of reach for many under the traditional system due to a variety of factors,” said Guadalupe.
+“Telemedicine as a whole allows more people to take control of their health and wellness, something that might have been out of reach for many under the traditional system due to a variety of factors,” said Rio.

 While telemedicine is on the rise, the co-founders found it a challenge to build confidence among customers who are first-time users of the tech.